 It can be frustrating to know that there's little your doctor can do to treat your costochondritis.
-But you can take self-care measures to make yourself more comfortable, which can give you a greater sense of control over your condition.
-Try the following:
+But self-care measures might make you feel more comfortable.
+They include:

 - Heat or ice.
-Try placing hot compresses or a heating pad to the painful area several times a day.
+Try placing hot compresses or a heating pad on the painful area several times a day.
 Keep the heat on a low setting.
-Ice also may be helpful.
+Ice also might be helpful.

 - Rest.
 Avoid activities that make your pain worse.